The Farther Adventures of Robinson Crusoe: Crusoe's travels in Siberia

 Argun is the first town on the Russian border they visit; then Crusoe and his men hike through the towns of Nertzinskoi (Nerchinsk) and Plotbus, past a lake called Schaks Ozer, through Jerawena, along the river then through Udda, Yeniseysk, and Tobolsk, from September 1703 to early June 1704.
 They arrive in Europe around the source of the river Wirtska, south of the river Petrou, in a village called Kermazinskoy near Soloy Kamskoy (Solikamsk).

 Crusoe's team pass a small river called Kirtza, near Ozomoys (or Gzomoys), come to Veuslima on the river Witzogda (Vychegda), running into the Dvina, then they stay in Lawrenskoy from 3 to 7 July 1704.
 Finally Crusoe arrives at the White Sea port town of Arch-Angel (Arkhangelsk) on 18 August, then stop over at Hamburg on 18 September and The Hague in the fall.
 He arrives in London on 10 January 1705, having been gone from England for ten years and nine months.
+Now at the age of 72, he decides to let himself travel no more and looks forward to a peaceful death.